-Darren joined Hassans in October 2011 and is a Senior Associate in the firm’s litigation department.
+Darren joined Hassans in October 2011 and was made Partner in the firm’s litigation department on 1st July 2021.

 Darren has a busy and varied practice across most of the department’s practice areas with a particular focus on commercial, insolvency, construction and crypto-currency/distributed technology ledger law.
 He appears regularly in the Supreme Court of Gibraltar.
 He has also appeared (as a junior) in the Court of Appeal for Gibraltar.
 Darren has experience appearing before statutory boards and tribunals, including the Development and Planning Commission, the Parole Board and the Business Licensing Authority where he acts for both applicants and objectors.

 Darren was listed as a “Rising Star” in the Dispute Resolution category in the 2020 edition of the Legal 500.